PetterS/qepcad/README.md

 This is a (shallow) fork of QEPCAD, a program performing cylindrical algebraic decomposition.

-I found the library a bit hard to build, so I added CMake files which makes the process considerably easier.
+I found the library a bit hard to build (especially with Visual Studio), so I added CMake files which makes the process considerably easier.

 Very Simple Example
 -------------------